muratcansarkalkan/NBALiveResolution/README.md

 - v1.1: Widescreen feature for UI and custom resolution.

+- v1.1.1: Added widescreen adjusted UI components for NBA Live 2005 and NBA Live 06.
+This update will not change any of the original files and will be only used if you prefer a widescreen resolution.

 ## FAQ

 - **Q**: For NBA Live 2005 and 06, movies are centered on the screen and surrounded by plain blue color.
 Will this be fixed?